Vinzent03/obsidian-advanced-uri/docs/docs/concepts/navigation_parameters.md

 ## View mode

 Every action opening or focusing a pane supports the parameter `viewmode`.
 Accepted values:
-- `source`: Sets the editor to reading:source mode
+- `source`: Sets the editor to editing:source mode
-- `live`: Sets the editor to reading:live mode
+- `live`: Sets the editor to editing:live preview
-- `preview`: Sets the editor to preview mode
+- `preview`: Sets the editor to reading mode

 ## Open mode